-Unit Title Par ticipate in job seeking activities Unit Descriptor This unit describes the skills and knowledge required by participants to research, evaluate and apply for suitable employment.
+Unit Title Participate in job seeking activities

+Unit Descriptor This unit describes the skills and knowledge required by participants to research, evaluate and apply for suitable employment.
 It focuses on participating in the job seeking process and evaluating the outcomes.
-Employability Skills This unit contains employability skills.

 Application of the Unit This unit applies to participants who are seeking to gain employment or improve their employability and work readiness.
 It provides opportunities to participants with diverse needs to develop strategies to participate in the job seeking process.

-Element Perf ormance Criteria Elements describe the essential outcomes of a unit of competency.
-Elements describe actions or outcomes that are demonstrable and assessable. demo stand inforn know rmance criteria describe the required performance needed to onstrate achievement of the element - they identify the ard for the element.
-Where bold/italicised text is used, further nation or explanation is detailed in the required skills and ledge and/or the range statement.
-Assessment of rmance is to be consistent with the evidence guide.
-1 Gather and evaluate information on employment 1.1 Collect information on employment opportunities from a variety of sources opportunities 1.2 Evaluate the information collected according to employment interests 1.3 Make enquiries to follow up information using appropriate communication strategies 2 Access the hidden job market 2.1 Access a range of employment advertising sources to identify job vacancies 2.2 Identify and access personal networks for job opportunities 2.3 Identify opportunities to cold call a range of enterprises using appropriate methods 3 Identify a relevant job 3.1 Identify an appropriate position according to own skills and interest 3.2 Identify job requirements for the position 3.3 Obtain information on the enterprise or business
+Elements describe the essential outcomes of a unit of competency.
+Elements describe actions or outcomes that are demonstrable and assessable.

+Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
+Where bold/italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
+Assessment of performance is to be consistent with the evidence guide.

+- 1 Gather and evaluate information on employment opportunities - 1.1 Collect information on employment opportunities from a variety of sources - 1.2 Evaluate the information collected according to employment interests - 1.3 Make enquiries to follow up information using appropriate communication strategies - 2 Access the hidden job market - 2.1 Access a range of employment advertising sources to identify job vacancies - 2.2 Identify and access personal networks for job opportunities - 2.3 Identify opportunities to cold call a range of enterprises using appropriate methods - 3 Identify a relevant job - 3.1 Identify an appropriate position according to own skills and interest - 3.2 Identify job requirements for the position - 3.3 Obtain information on the enterprise or business

 3.4 Gather supporting documentation according to application requirements 4 Prepare the application 4.1 Prepare a letter of application in response to an advertised position.
 4.2 Address key selection criteria in a written application.
 4.3 Prepare a simple resumé according to specified format 4.4 Identify and document referee details.
 4.5 Draft the application and seek feedback from an appropriate support person.
 4.6 Develop final application.
-5. Participate in a job 5.1 Confirm interview details and requirements interview 5.2 Identify possible questions and a range of suitable answers.
-5.3 Identify questions to ask the interviewer/s at the end of the interview 6.
-Evaluate personal performance in the job seeking process performance in the job 6.1 Identify and seek feedback on strengths and areas of improvement 6.2 Propose strategies for improvement.
+Participate in a job interview 5.1 Confirm interview details and requirements interview 5.2 Identify possible questions and a range of suitable answers.
+5.3 Identify questions to ask the interviewer/s at the end of the interview Evaluate personal performance in the job seeking process 6.1 Identify and seek feedback on strengths and areas of improvement cocking process 6.2 Propose strategies for improvement.